Afia Walking Tree

 The ensemble of instruments is comprised of sopranos, tenors, baritones and bass marimbas.
 The class will include an introduction and cultural perspective.
 The workshop will not use written notation.
 It will draw upon your listening and visual skills.
 The music is made of short repetitive melodies and rhythms which interact to create polyphonic and polyrhythmic sounds and melodies.
 If you can hone into those skills and use your hands you can play the marimba.
 Come make a joyful sound with this infectious music.
 Each session will focus on a different song.

-Tannee Osborne
+Tanee Osborne

 West African Drumming